Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 </figure>

-The axis are vector of power measurements, x is time, y are the power consumption,(how did we measure the power consumption? i put a probe, measer the voltege so on..
+The axis are vector of power measurements, x is time, y are the power consumption,(how did we measure the power consumption?
+I put a probe, measure the voltage, and so on.
 What is the private key?
 What is missing?
 You need to do some reverse engineering first.
 If this is the only chance to get the key, I need to tell you a little bit more about the device so you will understand what is going on here.
 This device is microcontroller, it’s doing RSA decryption using right to left binary exponentiation using square and multiply.
 Is it helping you finding the key?
 Yes.
 Let me show you the source code.